Intermittent Fasting: Fad or Fact?

 - Weight & Fat Loss: During a fast, your cells switch from using glucose as their primary fuel source to using fat.
 When you digest food, carbohydrates are broken down into sugar which is used as a source of energy for your cells, however, any excess energy is stored in fat tissues to be used when food is no longer available.
 Therefore, when you are fasting, fat stores and triglycerides are burned for energy which is why intermittent fasting has been shown to support weight loss.

-- Improved Insulin Sensitivity: Insulin is known as an energy storage hormone, and every time that you eat you trigger an insulin response.
+- Improved Insulin Sensitivity: Insulin is known as an energy storage hormone and every time that you eat you trigger an insulin response.
 Because insulin regulates whether extra glucose from food is stored in the body as fat, fasting can help to improve insulin sensitivity and further support weight loss.

 - Improved Circadian Rhythm: Proponents of intermittent fasting note that creating a regular routine and specific timing around food helps us to regulate our internal clock.
 Evolutionarily speaking, we are designed to eat during the day and fast during the night, which helps to regulate our circadian rhythm keeping us energized and sleepy at the appropriate times of the day.

-- Increased Cellular Resiliency: When fasted, our cells initiate a cellular repair processes which initiates a waste-removal process called autophagy.
+- Increased Cellular Resiliency: When fasted, our cells initiate a cellular repair process which initiates a waste-removal process called autophagy.
 During autophagy, the body “cleans house” and regenerates, which eliminates dysfunctional and damaged cells and creates new healthy ones.

 In addition to these benefits, other possible benefits of intermittent fasting include reversal of type 2 diabetes, improved mental clarity, reduced inflammation, increased growth hormone, improved blood cholesterol profile, and reduced risk of Alzheimer’s disease.